Shashi Kumar: Acting career

-Shashi Kumar's first released film was Chiranjeevi Sudhakara starring Raghavendra Rajkumar.
+Shashi Kumar's first released film was Chiranjeevi Sudhakar starring Raghavendra Rajkumar.
 In 1989 he became popular with Yuddha Kaanda starring V. Ravichandran and Poonam Dhillon and C.B.I Shankar with Shankar Nag.
 In 1990 two successful films Rani Maharani and Baare Nanna Muddina Rani established him as a top hero of Kannada cinema.
 Shashi Kumar and Malashri, who acted together in several hit films together are considered one among the all-time popular pairs of Kannada cinema.
-He was also paired with actresses Sudha Rani, Tara, Soundarya and Sithara and Shruthi.
+He was also paired with actresses Sudha Rani, Tara, Mahalakshmi, Soundarya, Sithara and Shruti.

-He was in a car accident near the Bangalore Turf Club in 1998.
+He was injured a car accident near the Bangalore Turf Club in 1998.
 The surgeries altered his looks and offers for lead roles from big banners stopped coming his way.
 For a few years, he starred in supporting roles in multi-starrers like Yajamana, Habba, Kanasugara, Snehaloka and Yaarige Saluthe Sambala.
-He later decided to take the plunge into politics.
+He later decided to enter politics.

 Political career

 He was a member of the 13th Lok Sabha representing Chitradurga and contesting on a Janata Dal (United) ticket.
+He has successfully contested and won the Member of Parliament elections for Chitradurga constituency.
 He joined the Indian National Congress in 2006.
-He has successfully contested and won the Member of Parliament elections for Chitradurga constituency.